dmitry-viskov/pylti1.3/README.rst

 If you receive a deep linking launch, it is very likely that you are going to want to respond to the deep linking request with resources for the platform.

-To create a deep link response you will need to get the deep link for the current launch:
+To create a deep link response, you will need to get the deep link for the current launch:

 .. code-block:: python

     deep_link = message_launch.get_deep_link()

-Now we need to create ``pylti1p3.deep_link_resource.DeepLinkResource`` to return:
+We now need to create ``pylti1p3.deep_link_resource.DeepLinkResource`` to return:

 .. code-block:: python